-At Verizon, we know that our people are one of our most valuable assets.
-In order to realize our core business strategy, we have developed human capital programs and practices that support, develop and care for our employees from the time they join our team through the entirety of their careers with Verizon.
-These programs are centered on the following principles:
+With approximately 105,400 employees on a full-time equivalent basis as of December 31, 2023, 89% of whom are based in the U.S., we know that our people are one of our most valuable assets.
+In order to realize our core business strategy, we have developed human capital programs and practices that support, develop and care for our employees throughout their careers with Verizon.
+Our strategy to build a workforce with talent, skills and motivation to give the company a competitive edge now and into the future rests on three pillars:

-- Attract the right talent for our future and maintain a diverse workforce with high-value skills and expertise. - Develop our employees to their full potential through best-in-class educational programs and exceptional development experiences and create a culture of continuous learning and engagement. - Inspire individuals to build a career at Verizon by providing meaningful work and upskilling opportunities and establishing an inclusive work environment for all.
+- Attract and maintain a diverse workforce with the necessary skills and talent to execute on our business priorities. - Develop our employees' potential by offering educational opportunities that keep pace with changes occurring across our industry. - Inspire individuals to build a career at Verizon by providing meaningful work and opportunities for career advancement in a collaborative and inclusive environment.

-Verizon is committed to being an employer of choice.
-With approximately 117,100 employees on a full-time equivalent basis as of December 31, 2022, 89% of whom are based in the U.S., we know that we need employees with diverse backgrounds, experiences and perspectives to best meet the needs of the diverse customers and communities we serve.
-Our human capital programs and practices are designed to create a workplace where employees are empowered to share their authentic selves and feel seen and heard as vital contributors to Verizon's corporate purpose.
-In addition, Verizon has extensive on-the-job training opportunities, tuition reimbursement programs and career development support to enable our employees to maximize their potential and thrive professionally.
-Our long-standing commitment to diversity and inclusion has resulted in a strong representation of women and people of color.
-As of December 31, 2022, Verizon's global workforce was approximately 66.5% male, 33.3% female and 0.2% unknown or undeclared, and the race/ethnicity of our U.S. workforce was 52.5% White, 20.0% Black, 12.9% Hispanic, 8.2% Asian, 0.5% American Indian/Alaskan Native, 0.3% Native Hawaiian/Pacific Islander, 2.7% two or more races, and 2.9% unknown or undeclared.
-Women represented 36.4% of U.S. senior leadership (vice president level and above).
-People of color represented 32.5% of U.S. senior leadership.
+Verizon strives to be an employer of choice by offering our employees competitive compensation and benefits packages.
+We seek to recruit and retain employees with diverse backgrounds, experiences and perspectives to best meet the needs of the diverse customers and communities we serve.
+We provide extensive on-the-job training opportunities, tuition reimbursement programs and career development support to enable our employees to maximize their potential and thrive professionally.
+Our long-standing commitment to diversity, equity and inclusion has resulted in a strong representation of women and people of color.
+As of December 31, 2023, Verizon's global workforce was approximately 68.0% male, 31.7% female and 0.3% unknown or undeclared, and the race/ethnicity of our U.S. workforce was 53.4% White, 18.5% Black, 13.2% Hispanic, 8.7% Asian, 0.4% American Indian/Alaskan Native, 0.3% Native Hawaiian/Pacific Islander, 2.5% two or more races, and 3.0% unknown or undeclared.
+Women represented 36.9% of U.S. senior leadership (vice president level and above).
+People of color represented 32.1% of U.S. senior leadership.

 Verizon respects our employees' rights to freedom of association and collective bargaining in compliance with applicable law, including the right to join or not join labor unions.
-We have a long history of working with the Communications Workers of America and the International Brotherhood of Electrical Workers-the two unions that in total represent approximately 22.5% of our employees as of December 31, 2022.
+We have a long history of working with the Communications Workers of America and the International Brotherhood of Electrical Workers - the two unions that in total represent approximately 24.0% of our employees as of December 31, 2023.
 The current collective bargaining agreements covering our union-represented employees who serve customers in our Mid-Atlantic and Northeast service areas extend through August 1, 2026.
 In addition, where applicable outside of the U.S., we engage with employee representative bodies such as works council.
 Verizon meets with U.S. national and local union leaders, as well as works council leaders outside the U.S., to talk about key business topics, including safety, customer service, plans to improve operational processes, our business performance and the impacts that changing technology and competition are having on our customers, employees and business strategy.

-For a discussion of the oversight provided by the Company's Board of Directors over Verizon's human capital management practices, see the section entitled "Governance - Our Governance Framework - Oversight of human capital management" in our definitive Proxy Statement to be filed with the Securities and Exchange Commission and delivered to shareholders in connection with our 2023 Annual Meeting of Shareholders.
+For a discussion of Verizon's Board oversight of our human capital management practices, see the section entitled "Governance - Our governance framework - Oversight of human capital management" in our definitive Proxy Statement to be filed with the Securities and Exchange Commission and delivered to shareholders in connection with our 2024 Annual Meeting of Shareholders.